- Last updated:

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

-Canadians must present a passport to visit India, which must be valid for at least 180 days from the date of entry into India and contain two blank pages for a visa.
+Canadians must present a passport to visit India, which must be valid for at least 180 days from the date of entry into India and contain one blank page for a visa.

 Canadians must be in possession of a visa to visit India.
 You must obtain a visa prior to arrival or you will be refused entry into the country.